giovanni-iannaccone/eikon/docs/canvas.md

-# EikonCanvas
+# Canvas

-The `EikonCanvas` class includes a series of useful methods that we’ll explore in this section.
+The `eikon::Canvas` class includes a series of useful methods that we’ll explore in this section.

 ## The constructor
 To accommodate a wide range of use cases, eikon provides multiple constructors: